 Also, I’m obsessed with all of these outdoor cafes lining the waterway.
 I definitely regretted eating dinner before arriving in this part of town!
 I might have also regretted not taking a boat tour earlier in the day, especially because it was so hot and humid!

 These are just some of the additional side streets in the Old Town, so bright and colorful!
 I really had the most perfect weekend trip to Colmar, France and can’t wait to bring the Prince back here (he was studying for final exams and couldn’t join!).
+I definitely wouldn’t miss Colmar on your next trip to France (and this trip has convinced me that I must do more weekend trips to France!).

 - Colmar has a great train station that easily connects to Germany, Strasbourg, Paris, etc.